 Prior to joining academia, Janice worked in the private sector in fashion, consumer packaged goods and consumer health industries.
 She also worked in the non-profit sector and ran a successful marketing consulting practice for several years.

-Janice developed and designed RMG806 (Retailer Perspectives in Category Management), the first undergraduate course in Canada with curriculum certified by the Category Management Association.
+Janice collaborates with industry partners to develop valuable experiential learning opportunities for her students, preparing them to succeed in their chosen careers.
+She developed and designed RMG806 (Retailer Perspectives in Category Management), the first undergraduate course in Canada accredited by the Category Management Association.
 This course provides students with a unique opportunity to qualify to write the Certified Professional Category Analyst (CPCA) exam and earn an industry-valued certification upon graduation.
-Category Management students partner with Petro Canada Convenience Gas Stores and Red Bull Canada to examine current issues in the Convenience & Gas channel, analyze real retailer POS and market research data and develop actionable insights and feasible solutions via experiential learning, data analytics, data visualization techniques and evidence-based storytelling.

 |Rudkowski, J. (July 2019) Employee-Based Fashion Retailer Brand Equity: A Dual Stakeholder Perspective.
 Recent Advances in Retailing & Services Sciences Conference.
 Tallinn, Estonia.|